SuperFreakonomics by Steven D Levitt & Stephen J Dubner

 20% of this book is a Q&A with authors.
 And the chat transcript of their radio podcast.
 Some questions were interesting while others were predictable.
 But I see that they are starting a trend of this Q&A at the end of the book as I see some authors doing that – some even for their very first book.

 If you have enjoyed reading their earlier book, you can think of this book SuperFreakonomics as a continuation of that book.
 If not, you can try reading it and see if you like it.
-They do not belong to any established genre and are a genre in themselves.
+They do not belong to any established genre and are a genre of themselves.
 They call it economics but if this is what economists do, I need to brush up my fundamentals on economics.

 One thing that this books sure offers is – sheer entertainment.